 Very, very few people are actually tone deaf.
 It's far more likely that you simply haven't practised singing or learned the correct vocal techniques in the past.
 After all, the voice is a musical instrument, and like any other instrument you need to learn how to use it properly.

-If you can do that's great, especially as singing without holding a lyric sheet helps you to vocalise and move better.
-However, we understand that some people have difficulties memorising lyrics so using lyric sheets during performances is perfectly acceptable.
+Ideally yes, especially as singing without holding a lyric sheet helps you to vocalise and move better.
+However, we understand that some people have learning difficulties so using lyric sheets during performances is perfectly acceptable under such circumstances.

 Not if you really don't want to, it's not expected and we'd never force anyone to.
 However, we have a lot of choir members who were nervous about performing when they first started and now absolutely love it.
 The choice is yours.